121. Soren Kierkegaard’s Theory of Demonic Evil

 The Inscrutability of Shutupness

-In extreme cases the externals will be so neutralized that any attempt to discern the internal realm will be self-contradictory: “What is the corresponding externality [to demonic despair]?
-Well, there is no ‘corresponding’ externality, since a corresponding externality which corresponds to reserve is a self-contradiction.
-If it corresponds then it discloses” (104).
-In any case, in the end we may have to accept that in some cases the demonic individual “is like the troll in the fairy-tale who disappears through a crevice that no one can see” (104).
-One thinks here of the many descriptions given by people who were acquainted with individuals who committed acts perceived by many to be evil like “he was so quiet”, “we never knew much about him”, “who would’ve thought he’d do something like that”, “never really talked much”, “I can’t believe it”, etc., etc.
+In the end we may have to accept that in some cases the demonic individual “is like the troll in the fairy-tale who disappears through a crevice that no one can see” (104).
+One thinks here of the many descriptions given by people who were acquainted with individuals who committed evil acts like “he was so quiet”, “we never knew much about him”, “who would’ve thought he’d do something like that”, “never really talked much”, “I can’t believe it”, and so on.

 The Contentless or The Boring